 It’s been there for as long as I remember, but it does seem to only apply to certain topics.
 I’m not sure if this is category based, OP based, amount of comments, or something else.

-If I was a or a I’d be sniffing around it curiously.
+If I was a :dog: or a :raccoon: I’d be sniffing around it curiously. :slight_smile:

 As @Seapup notes, the setting has been extended from just Beta to most categories.
 However, it applies only to newly created topics.
 Previously existing topics will not be set to auto close unless manually made so by a moderator.
 If you see an existing topic that you think should be set to auto-close, please flag it as “something else” and mention that.